Fast Bayesian Record Linkage for Streaming Data Contexts: Discussion

 The scalability of this model to files with very large numbers of records could be limited in two ways.
 First, the dimension of the model's parameter space grows directly with the number of records included.
 A larger parameter space requires both larger storage for posterior samples and slower computation of the transition kernel.
 A very large file also poses difficulties for the computation of comparisons.
 With the arrival of a new file, a comparison vector needs to be computed comparing each record in the new file to each record in previous files.
 These challenges with large files could be mitigated by blocking to prohibit links across large time differences or breaking large files into several smaller files.

 Future work in streaming record linkage includes relaxing the assumption of no duplicates within files to develop an entity resolution model that can identify duplicates both within and between files in a streaming context.
 Further streaming sampling methods may be explored by combining techniques of PPRB-within-Gibbs and SMCMC into a streaming sampler with more of the strengths of both methods: the ease of computation and low data storage demands of PPRB with the non-degenerate sampling of SMCMC.
+Additionally, more informative prior distribution selection for the linkage parameters is an area of future research.